nivranaitsirhc/kartera-data/public/projects/office/sharedexpenses-housesharing/details.md

 ## Features
-1. ✅ Simply Fair & Square.
+1. ✅ Simple, Fair & Square.
 Pay utilities only on your stay.
 2. ✅ Breakdown utilities expenses by the amount of stay.
-3. ✅ Daily charges adjust accordingly to the number of people on that day.
+3. ✅ Daily charges adjust accordingly to the number of people on per day.

 ## Shared Expenses Components
 - **Stay/Attendance Sheet** <br/>